pypa/gh-action-pypi-publish/README.md

 ### Trusted publishing

-> [!NOTE] Trusted publishing does not support reusable workflows at this time,
+> [!NOTE] Trusted publishing cannot be used from within a reusable workflow at this
+> time.
+It is recommended to instead create a non-reusable workflow that contains a
+> job calling your reusable workflow, and then do the trusted publishing step from
+> a separate job within that non-reusable workflow.
+Alternatively, you can still
-> please use a username/token instead.
+> use a username/token inside the reusable workflow.

 > [!NOTE]
 > Trusted publishing is sometimes referred to by its